Hannesssss/Portfolio-Hannes-Hedberg/README.md

 ## Personal Projects :flashlight:

-These are some of my personal projects, currently limited to the game series Arma III, which is a military simulator.
+These are some of my personal projects, including mods for the game series Arma III, which is a military simulator.
 With roughly 30 000 subscribers on steam workshop.
+Aswell as some tools for audio editing I made to automate some of my modding work.

 | Mods                    | Description                        |
 | ------------------------------ | ---------------------------------- |